watson-developer-cloud/node-red-node-watson/README.md

 - Speech to Text transcription on msg.payload option
-- Endpoint can now be specified in Conversation, Conversation Workspace Manager Language Identify, Language Translator, Speech to Text, STT Corpus Builder, Text to Speech, Personality Insights and Tone Analyzer nodes.
+- Endpoint can now be specified in Conversation, Conversation Workspace Manager Language Identify, Language Translator, Speech to Text, STT Corpus Builder, Text to Speech, TTS Corpus Builder, Personality Insights and Tone Analyzer nodes.

 ### New in version 0.5.8
 - Visual Reconition Node, now accepts readstream on msg.payload